 The interface makes adjustments to how your tools and display can be adjusted when a document is opened.

-- Background Grey Level – adjust the amount of grey that you’ll see behind the document your working on.
-Grey is a great neutral color when working on a document because it will not detract from the color palette your working with.
+- Background Grey Level – adjust the amount of grey that you’ll see behind the document you are working on.
+Grey is a great neutral color when working on a document because it will not detract from the color palette you are working with.

 - Left-Handed Mode – Reverses the layout for left-handed people any app that does this already wins major brownie points in my book.

 - Automatically Hide the UI – This one is pretty self explanatory and is quite useful when working on a design.